Using the shell (Terminal) in Mac OS X

 Something else useful

 ("sudo" will ask for a password - that's YOUR password it wants.
 See Sudo for more information)

+Run these daily, weekly, and monthly just as their names imply.
 In another article I'll cover what they do and show you more ways to have them run automatically, but this will work for now.

 Recent OS X versions no longer use cron - see Ding Dong, the Cron is dead. and these daily/weekly/monthly files are not present.